surlykke/Go-Generics-with-constraints/README.md

 This will work for functions that have no return value.

-There is no way of covering all functions that take an int and a float as arguments.
+There is no way of covering _all_ functions that take an int and a float as arguments.
-So, when dealing with callables constraints, as proposed here, will make generics less flexible than what Taylor has proposed.
+So, when dealing with callables, constraints, as proposed here, will make generics less flexible than what Taylor has proposed.

 #### Assignments and conversions

-Assignabillity and convertability follows from the underlying types of the parameters involved.
-Go has these two rules:

-* An expression of type `T` is assignable to a variable of type `U` if `T` and `U` have the same underlying type and `T` or `U` is an unnamed type.
+In order to assign/convert to/from a generic type parameter it is nessecary
+that:

-* An expression of type `T` is convertible to type `U` if `T` and `U` have same underlying type.
+* The parameter is constrained to have one single underlying type

-With these, one can determine assignability and convertability based on what underlying types type parameters are constrained to.
+* What you assign/convert to/from is of that underlying type

+Again generics as Taylor has proposed is more flexible.
+By postponing verification of correctnes to the point of instantiation, the compiler can know the concrete types being substituted for parameters, and allow/disallow the operations based on that knowledge.

-## Specialization
+## Static Switch

 Whats written above constitutes my proposal for constraints in Go.

-Here I'll describe _specialization_ which I have considered adding to this proposal.
+Here I'll describe static switch, a form of _specialization_ which I have cosidered, but decided not to add to this proposal.

-In C++ template programming you may employ specialization and SFINAE to customize a generic definition for certain types.

-Template specialization relies on overloading, and would not, in my opinion, be a good fit for Go.

-SFINAE basically means that you can create several definitions of a generic type/function and the compiler will decide at point of instantiation which one 'works'.
-This is obviously at odds with the goals of this proposal.

-On the other hand some kind of conditional behaviour for generic definitions could be beneficial.
 Consider the `Max` function:

 ```Go